aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/04-plugin-setup.md

 A DAO can be set up and customized by the **installation**, **update, and** **uninstallation** of plugins.
 In this section you will learn how the plugin setup process in aragonOS works.

-In order for a plugin to function, associated contracts need to be deployed and gathered and often require permissions from the DAO: A finance plugin might need the permission to withdraw assets from the treasury and a governance plugin needs permission to execute actions in the DAO.
+In order for a plugin to function, associated contracts need to be deployed and gathered, often requiring permissions from the DAO.
+For ex, a finance plugin might need the permission to `withdraw` assets from the treasury and a governance plugin will need permission to `execute` actions in the DAO.

 The required setup logic is written and taken care off by the plugin developer in the `PluginSetup` contract associated with each `Plugin` contract version release (see [Developing a Plugin](docs/core/02-how-to-guides/01-plugin-development/index.md)) which interact with the aragonOS framework infrastructure so that installing, updating, and uninstalling a plugin to a DAO through the UI becomes very simple for the DAO end-user.

 ### Security Considerations

-The plugin setup process is security critical because permissions are granted to third-party contracts.
-Safety was our top priority in the design and we wanted to make sure that the DAO knows exactly which contracts receive which permissions before processing and make sure that `PluginSetup` contracts being developed by third parties don’t obtain elevated permissions (i.e., the `ROOT_PERMISSION_ID` permission) on the installing DAO during the setup process.
+The plugin setup process is **security critical** because permissions are granted to third-party contracts.
+Safety was our top priority in the design and we wanted to make sure that the DAO knows exactly which contracts receive which permissions before processing and making sure that the `PluginSetup` contracts developed by third parties don’t obtain elevated permissions (i.e., the `ROOT_PERMISSION_ID` permission) on the installing DAO during the setup process.

+This is why we split the **plugin setup in two steps**:
+- a **preparation** step, and
+- a **processing** step.
-This is why we split the **plugin setup in two steps**: a **preparation** and **processing** step and require both to run through a `PluginSetupProcessor` contract being part of the aragonOS DAO framework infrastructure.
+Each plugin will then require both to run through the DAO's `PluginSetupProcessor` contract which is part of the aragonOS framework.

 :::note
 Plugins can also be setup manually by calling `PluginSetup` contract and granting permissions directly through the `DAO` contract but won’t be displayed in the UI correctly.